4ANDJ DST Lawsuits & Complaints — Claims for Recovery of Investment Losses

 Class Action vs. Individual FINRA Arbitration

-Many investors ask whether filing a class action lawsuit is better than pursuing an individual arbitration claim.
-The answer depends on the size of your loss:
+Many investors ask whether filing a class action lawsuit is better than pursuing an individual FINRA arbitration claim.
+The answer often depends on the size of the investor’s losses.

 Filing a 4ANDJ DST Lawsuit for Investment Losses

-If you experienced financial losses while invested in 4ANDJ DST, you may be entitled to recover damages through a FINRA arbitration lawsuit against the brokerage firm that recommended the investment.
+If you suffered financial losses related to the 4ANDJ DST investment, you may be eligible to recover damages through a FINRA arbitration lawsuit against the brokerage firm that recommended the investment.

-The White Law Group has recovered millions of dollars for investors in DST and other alternative investment cases.
+The White Law Group has recovered millions of dollars for investors in cases involving DST offerings and other alternative investments.

 For a free consultation, call 888-637-5510.